-Styptic powder will stop the bleeding if you accidentally cut your parrot’s quick (the blood vessel inside its nail).
-It contains astringents that cause tissue to contract, sealing off the broken blood vessel.
+Styptic powder will stop the bleeding if you accidentally cut a parrot’s quick (the blood vessels inside its nail).
+It contains astringents that cause the tissue to contract, sealing off the broken blood vessels.

-According to VideoGIE, hemostatic powder is commonly used in human surgeries to stop internal bleeding.
-For use on a parrot, buy one that’s labeled bird-safe.
+VideoGIE stated that hemostatic powder is used in human surgeries to stop internal bleeding.
+For use on a parrot, buy a product that’s labeled bird-safe.

 Some owners prefer to use a nail-grinding tool rather than clippers.
-This is like a Dremel polishing tool but intended for small animals.
+This is like a Dremel polishing tool, but it’s intended for small animals.

-Claw clipping can be a worrying experience for parrots because they don’t understand what you’re doing, so most birds will attempt to fly away.
-The easiest way to keep your parrot still is to wrap it in a towel.
+Claw clipping can be a terrifying experience for parrots because they don’t understand what you’re doing, so most birds will attempt to fly away.
+The easiest way to keep the parrot still is to wrap it in a towel.

-Parrots are sometimes scared of brightly colored towels, so choose a light, neutral color.
-White, pale grey and beige work are good choices because they’re rarely anxiety-causing.
+Parrots sometimes fear brightly colored towels, so choose a light, neutral color.
+White, pale gray, and beige work are good choices because they’re rarely anxiety-causing.

-The towel doesn’t have to be thick, but it must be large enough to wrap around the thickest part of your parrot’s body at least twice.
+The towel doesn’t have to be thick, but it must be large enough to wrap around the thickest part of the parrot’s body at least twice.

-Holding your parrot still with one hand, wrap the towel around its body.
-Wrap it snugly so your parrot can’t move its wings, but not so tightly that it causes discomfort.
+While holding the parrot still with one hand, wrap the towel around its body.
+Wrap it snugly so the parrot can’t move its wings, but not so tightly that it causes discomfort and distress.

 Ask a friend to assist if you’re finding the process difficult.

-Once securely wrapped in a towel, sit down with your parrot in your lap.
+Once securely wrapped in a towel, sit with the parrot in your lap.

-You may have to tilt your parrot backward and let it rest against a cushion or the arm of a chair.
+You may have to tilt the parrot backward and let it rest against a cushion or the arm of the chair.
 If you have a friend with you, ask them to hold the parrot.

-Let your parrot grasp your hand with its toes.
-Ideally, this should be your non-dominant hand, as you’ll be using your other hand to perform the clipping.
+Let the parrot grasp your hand with its toes.
+Ideally, this should be your non-dominant hand, as you’ll use your other hand to clip.

 4/ Cut The Tip of Each Nail

 The parrot has perched on your hand, so you can start cutting its nails.
-Your parrot may start struggling to break free at this point, so hold it securely.
+The parrot may start struggling to break free at this point, so hold it securely.

 Before you start cutting or filing, identify the quick.
 This is a blood vessel that runs through the center of the nail.
 If you accidentally cut the quick, the nail will start to bleed.

-You may not see the quick if a parrot has dark or black claws, you may not be able to see the quick.
-In this case, taking your parrot to a vet is safer than attempting the procedure yourself.
+You may not see the quick if a parrot has dark or black claws.
+In this case, taking the parrot to a vet is safer than attempting the procedure yourself.

-Don’t cut off too much of the claw, or your parrot may have trouble climbing.
-Your parrot’s nails should still have a curve to assist with grasping objects.
+Don’t cut off too much of the claw, or the parrot may have trouble climbing.
+A parrot’s nails should still have a curve to assist with grasping objects.

-Once you’ve finished, reward your parrot with a treat.
-That way, your parrot will associate having its nails clipped with a positive and pleasant experience.
+Once you’ve finished, reward the parrot with a treat.
+That way, the parrot will associate having its nails clipped with a positive and pleasant experience.